-For example, quotas were removed from the 838 category on January 1, 2002.
+For example, quotas were removed from the 838 category on January 1, 2002, a category of apparel that often competes with the subject products.
 The results follow the pattern for other apparel categories removed from quota as described in the previous paragraph.
 In 2001, the U.S. imported 9.3 million SMEs of 838 knit shirts and blouses from China.
 In 2001 China held a 34% share of the U.S. import market in silk and vegetable fiber knit shirts and blouses.
 By the end of 2003, imports from China in this category had increased to 48 million SMEs, with China's share of all imports climbing to 95% in July 2004.
 In fact, 2003 imports from China of category 838 were 270% greater than the imports from the rest of the world in 2001.
-The average price of category 838 imports from China dropped by 25% over the
+The average price of category 838 imports from China dropped by 25% over the same period.